zedingCZ/le_disasm/README.md

 ## Building

-The tool should build correctly on any platform with a working port of libopcodes.
+The tool should build correctly on any platform with a working port of `libopcodes`.
+Though the `libopcodes` and `libbfd` APIs are considered internal between loader and gdb, and therefore are not exactly stable.
+If using newer versions of the libs, it may be required to do some code alterations.

 Below there are tested ways of building.